4 Cloud Native Application habits

 FAQs

-What is cloud-native systems?
+What are cloud-native systems?

-Cloud-native is considered an innovative software development approach specially designed to leverage the cloud computing model fully.
+Cloud-native is considered an innovative software development approach designed to leverage the cloud computing model fully.
 It allows organizations to build applications using microservices architecture and run them on dynamically orchestrated platforms.

 What type of application architecture does a cloud-native application leverage?